Drayton Valley-Devon

 Drayton Valley-Devon is a provincial electoral district in Alberta, Canada.
 The district was created in the 2010 boundary redistribution and is mandated to return a single member to the Legislative Assembly of Alberta using the first past the post voting system.
-Drayton Valley-Devon is currently represented by United Conservative Party MLA Mark Smith who was first elected in 2015.
+Drayton Valley-Devon is currently represented by United Conservative Party MLA Andrew Boitchenko.
+Prior to 2023, the district was represented by Mark Smith who was first elected in 2015.